 While your child is teething, they may struggle to drink and to eat.
 Generally, the suggestions are to give them soft foods, as solids foods can cause pain.
 It may also be wise to give them flavored water so they’ll continue drinking and stay hydrated.
 Distracting your child with toys or videos could also help.

-To learn more about helping your baby handle their teething in Charleston, West Virginia, please feel free to contact Simpson Dental Associates at 304-342-6162.
+To learn more about helping your baby handle their teething in Charleston, West Virginia, please feel free to contact Simpson Dental PLLC at 304-342-6162.
 Our dentist, Dr. Mark Simpson, will happily address any of your questions, examine your child’s teeth, and offer them specific advice.
 We look forward to hearing from you.